Is it better to eat food early or wait for at least 24 hours after major gynaecologic surgery?

 Objectives:

-To assess the effects of early versus delayed (traditional) initiation of oral intake of food and fluids after major abdominal gynaecologic surgery.
+To assess the effects of early versus delayed (traditional) initiation of oral intake of food and fluids after major gynaecologic surgery.

 Search strategy: